 m is the mass of a substance

 The most widely recognized kinds of consistent temperature forms are stage changes, for example, liquefying, solidifying, vaporization, or buildup.
-The vitality is viewed as “latent” on the grounds that it is basically covered up inside the atoms until the stage change happens.
-It is “specific” since it is communicated as far as vitality per unit mass.
+The energy is viewed as “latent” on the grounds that it is basically covered up inside the atoms until the stage change happens.
 The most well-known units of specific latent heat are joules per gram (J/g) and kilojoules per kilogram (kJ/kg).

 Specific latent heat is an escalated property of issue.